RossLab/Bradysia-GRCs/analyses/genome_wide_paralogy.md

 We are interested in gene evolution and the Illumina assembly has a substantially better BUSCO score than the PacBio assembly.

 We can either try to get the annotation of the genome using something like [exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate), or directly blast the Illumina genes against PacBio (for L genes) and and the reference genome (for X and A).
-We could also try to do it on nucleotide level eitehr directly by `nucmer` or `abacas` wrapper.
+We could also try to do it on nucleotide level either directly by `nucmer` or `abacas` wrapper.

 #### Based on genes